VA funding changes

-Unfortunately, the increasing rigidity of VA regulations has begun to negatively impact the progress and financial obligations of all our Aviation Science students, Veterans and non-Veterans alike.
+Unfortunately, the increasing rigidity of VA regulations has begun to negatively impact the progress and financial obligations of all our Aviation Science students, veterans, and non-veterans alike.

-Training to proficiency is the backbone of flight training.
+Proficiency training is the backbone of flight training.
 After making every attempt to work within VA rules, PCC has decided to restructure the Aviation Science program so that it offers a student-centered approach to flight training.
-The focus will be on an individual's needs, bringing students to the proficiency required to achieve their goals.
+The focus will be on an individual’s needs, bringing students to the proficiency required to achieve their goals.

 The industry needs pilots now more than ever, but they must be trained in a manner based on industry needs.
 Forthcoming changes will allow the Aviation Science program to accommodate a broader range of students, as our mission dictates.

-Flexibility and attention to each student's learning style is a critical element of quality flight instruction.
-Under advice of their instructor, some may elect for more simulator time and less aircraft time, while others may choose the opposite.
+Flexibility and attention to each student’s learning style is a critical element of quality flight instruction.
+Under the advice of their instructor, some may elect for more simulator time and less aircraft time, while others may choose the opposite.
 Students could also shift some of their ground instruction from one part of the training, where they feel strong, to another, where they need extra help.
 Our restructured program will offer this latitude.

 FAA regulations allow for this kind of flexibility as long as certain minimums are attained.
 Being attentive to the variety of student needs and learning styles is a cornerstone of quality flight instruction, resulting in greater financial efficiency and accelerated training progress for the student.